 - Switch the Enable commenting toggle on to allow visitors to leave comments on your blog.

-- Check the Allow comments to create contacts checkbox if you want new visitors who leave a new blog comment to be added to your contact database.
+- Select the Allow comments to create contacts checkbox if you want new visitors who leave a new blog comment to be added to your contact database.

-- Check the Moderate comments checkbox if you want blog comments to be approved by your team before they're published.
+- Select the Moderate comments checkbox if you want blog comments to be approved by your team before they're published.

-- Use the Who should receive notifications of new comments on this blog dropdown menu to choose which users on your team should receive notifications to review your blog comments.
+- Click the Who should receive notifications of new comments on this blog dropdown menu to select the users on your team to receive notifications to review your blog comments.

-- Customize how many levels of comments can be threaded using the Threaded comments (level) dropdown menu.
-The more levels added here, the more levels of reply comments visitors can leave on existing comments.
+- To customize how many levels of comments can be threaded, click the Number of levels comments can thread dropdown menu.
+The more levels added here, the more layers of reply comments visitors can leave on existing comments.

 Learn more about how to configure your blog comment settings.

 Enable social sharing icons so readers can quickly and easily share your content with their followers with one click.
-You can include a share icon for Twitter, LinkedIn, Facebook, and Google+.
-The counter for each social media sharing icon shows the number of times your blog post URL was shared on that network.
+You can include a share icon for Twitter, LinkedIn, and Facebook.
+There will be counter for each social media sharing icon that shows the number of times your blog post URL was shared on that network.

 - Click the Social Sharing tab.